-41. The discretion was exercised after the Court was satisfied that [the Respondent] had been guilty of a breach of his duties as the liquidator of the two companies.

-Warnings and opportunities had been given to [the Respondent] since 2002; he had persistently failed to discharge his duties as the liquidator of the companies and to observe the requirements imposed on him by statute.

-- 42. It was also the opinion of the Court that a disqualification order was appropriate for the protection of the public.
+- 41. The discretion was exercised after the Court was satisfied that Mr. Krause had been guilty of a breach of his duties as the liquidator of the two companies.
+Warnings and opportunities had been given to Mr. Krause since 2002; he had persistently failed to discharge his duties as the liquidator of the companies and to observe the requirements imposed on him by statute. - 42.
+It was also the opinion of the Court that a disqualification order was appropriate for the protection of the public.
 6 years of disqualification was imposed.
-The effect of the Order was that [the Respondent] shall not, without leave of the Court, be a company director, a liquidator, a receiver or manager of a company's property, or in any way be concerned or take part in the promotion, formation or management of a company during the 6 years. - 43.
-There was extensive failure by [the Respondent] to observe the Companies Ordinance and the Winding-Up Rules.
-[The Respondent] also failed to honour the undertakings he had given to remedy the defects of the liquidations.
+The effect of the Order was that Mr. Krause shall not, without leave of the Court, be a company director, a liquidator, a receiver or manager of a company's property, or in any way be concerned or take part in the promotion, formation or management of a company during the 6 years.

+43. There was extensive failure by Mr. Krause to observe the Companies Ordinance and the Winding-Up Rules.
+Mr. Krause also failed to honour the undertakings he had given to remedy the defects of the liquidations.